Aleksandr802/ESP32-C3-dimmer/README.md

-Collecting workspace informationHere’s a project description you can use for your GitHub repository:

----

 # ESP32-C3 Dimmer with NeoPixel LED Strip

 This project is an ESP32-C3-based dimmer for controlling a WS2812 NeoPixel LED strip.
 It includes functionality for smooth brightness transitions and warm light effects.
 The project is built using the Arduino framework and PlatformIO.